SanketPatil20/indian-market-indices-dashboard/README.md

 # Indian Market Indices Dashboard 📈

-A real-time dashboard application for tracking and analyzing Indian market indices.
+A comprehensive visualization dashboard for Indian market indices built using Tableau, providing real-time insights and analysis tools for investors and market analysts.

 ## 📊 Dashboard Preview